Harbor Country Day School in St. James, seen here on...

 Head of the Harbor Village has approved plans for a St. James private school to expand as it looks to build larger classrooms and a new STEAM center.

-The village planning board approved the plan from Harbor Country Day School during its Oct.
-1 meeting following a monthslong review of the school's final proposal for a new building and bus loop.
+The village planning board approved Harbor Country Day School's expansion after a monthslong review during its Oct.
+1 meeting.
+The school is also adding a new bus loop.

-The school’s small building size and configuration has posed challenges, according to administrators.
-Classroom space is limited, and students' desks are too small, Andy Sperling, head of school for Harbor Country Day School, has said.
+For years, school officials say they have struggled with the building's small size and configuration.
+Classroom space is limited, Andy Sperling, head of school for Harbor Country Day School, has said.
 At times, the school has had to fit up to three classes in different parts of the building's former library and basement area.
 School officials have struggled to find space for guidance counselors and administrators.

 "This is a tenuous and exciting time," Sperling said in a statement.
 "I will always respect and honor the process as well as our generous donors."

-Harbor Country Day School opened in 1957 on the grounds of the former Tulip Knoll estate.
-The property is the former home of William A. Minott, heir to Goodyear Rubber Manufacturing Co.
+Harbor Country Day School opened in 1958 on the grounds of the former Tulip Knoll estate.
+The property is the former home of William A. Minott, heir to the Goodyear Rubber Manufacturing Co.

 Harlan Fischer, the village's planning board chairman, said the school adequately addressed questions about traffic and safety on Three Sisters Road.
 Some residents raised concerns during village board meetings over the summer about the potential for traffic problems along that road.